buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/PropertySets/Pset_MaterialWoodBasedStructure.md

+# Pset_MaterialWoodBasedStructure

 Properties about Material of Wood Based Structure.
 <!-- end of short definition -->